Flu Vs. COVID-19: How Can You Tell the Difference?

 So, if you get sick, how do you know if it's the flu or COVID-19?
 Based on your symptoms alone, you may not be able to tell the difference.

 Concerned you may have the flu or COVID-19?
-Get screened virtually.
+Get screened quickly.

-If you feel sick, regardless of the reason, your first step should be to get screened virtually by a primary care doctor or use Houston Methodist Virtual Urgent Care, available 24/7.
-Our providers can help you determine if COVID-19 testing is needed and advise you on where you should go.
+If you feel sick, regardless of the reason, your first step should be to get screened.
+You can schedule a virtual appointment with a primary care doctor, visit a same-day clinic or use Houston Methodist Virtual Urgent Care.
+Video visits are available without an appointment, even on weekends and holidays.
+Our providers can help you determine if COVID-19 testing is needed and, if you’re seeing a provider virtually, advise you on where you should go.

 If your symptoms are severe, such as high fever and/or severe shortness of breath, you may need to go to your nearest emergency room.
 To the extent possible, call ahead to inform the emergency room staff that you're concerned you may have COVID-19.